k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 #### Create Spaces on Your Server

-You can create multiple Fabric Spaces on your server.
+You can create multiple Fabric spaces on your server.
 To do so, use the k2space.sh script as shown here:

 ```bash
 ./k2space.sh create [--profile=profile-name] spacename